TheRealRaeed/raeedchat.js/README.md

 messageCreate - When a message is created this event is fired properties listed below

-- message.send(content) = Sends a message
+- `message.send(content)` = Sends a message
-- message.embed(title, description, image) = Sends a embed
+- `message.embed(title`, description, image) = Sends a embed
-- message.message = The actual message
+- `message.message` = The actual message
-- message.name = The sender of the message
+- `message.name` = The sender of the message
-- message.messageid = The id of the message
+- `message.messageid` = The id of the message
-- message.id = The id of the sender
+- `message.id` = The id of the sender

 messageDelete - When a message is deleted message = id of the message

+## Contribute

+This project is looking to get better!
+If you have a suggestion or something you want to add, please go to our github!